On this page

 Criteria can be other relations than those listed in the Criteria drop-down list.
-In the Expert mode, any operation or even a combination of operations can be set as a criterion, e.g., metachain or find operation.
-In the Standard mode, an implied relation operation goes through a predefined hierarchy (a composition and generalization) to collect indirectly associated elements, whereas in the Expert mode, you can define your own hierarchy.
+Through advanced manipulations, any operation or even a combination of operations can be set as a criterion, e.g., metachain or find operation.
+By default, an implied relation operation goes through a predefined hierarchy (a composition and generalization) to collect indirectly associated elements, whereas through advanced manipulations, you can define your own hierarchy.

 Implied relation operation goes through the Source parameter value to recursively collect elements, and uses the Criteria parameter value to navigate from the Source parameter results to implied elements.
 In addition, the Target parameter value recursively collects implied elements starting from the results of the Criteria parameter.
 The results of this operation are the results of the Criteria and Target parameters.